BartMassey/imcs/README.md

   * random: provides `System.Random` (may be provided in newer libs)
   * unbounded-delays: provides `Control.Concurrent.Timeout`

-All but the last are also available as Debian packages.
+All are also available as Debian packages.

 The program provides a service to which a client can connect and either offer a game or accept a game from an existing client.
 Once both players are in place, the service accepts moves from each side in turn on its connection.
 The server prompts each side with the game state to allow easy sanity checks.
+It also acts as a referee, preventing illegal moves and determining game outcome.

 ## Invocation